bioinformatics-ca/IDE_2021/module6/README.md

 ---

-## Step 3: Classify reads against the Kraken database
+## Step 3: Classify reads against the Kraken2 database

 Now that we have most, if not all, host reads filtered out, it’s time to classify the remaining reads.

 Database selection is one of the most crucial parts of running Kraken.
 One of the many factors that must be considered is the computational resources available.
 Our current AWS image for the course has only 16G of memory.
-A major disadvantage of Kraken is that it loads the entire database into memory.
+A major disadvantage of Kraken2 is that it loads the entire database into memory.
 With the [standard viral, bacterial, and archael database](https://benlangmead.github.io/aws-indexes/k2) on the order of 50 GB we would be unable to run the full database on the course machine.
-To help mitigate this, Kraken allows reduced databases to be constructed, which will still give reasonable results.
-We have constructed our own smaller Kraken database using only bacterial, human, and viral data.
+To help mitigate this, Kraken2 allows reduced databases to be constructed, which will still give reasonable results.
+We have constructed our own smaller Kraken2 database using only bacterial, human, and viral data.
 We will be using this database.

-Lets run the following command in our current directory to classify our reads against the kraken database.
+Lets run the following command in our current directory to classify our reads against the Kraken2 database.

 **Commands**
 ```bash